Antici…pation

 To do that, you need to bring your whole self to the process: your instincts, your questions, your fears, your curiosity.
 That’s not easy in a system that fragments the body into parts and hides its workings behind medical language - one that doesn’t always leave space to honour instinct, intuition, or the full emotional process that birth brings.

 In many settings, there simply isn’t the time or support to slow down, to listen, or to hold the complexity of what’s unfolding.
-That’s why additional support — whether from a doula, educator, or trusted companion — can make such a difference.
+That’s why additional support, whether from a doula, educator, or trusted companion, can make such a difference.
 It creates the space where you can reconnect with your instincts, feel seen in your emotional experience, and make choices from a place of calm and clarity rather than pressure or fear.

 From Expectation to Anticipation

 When we prepare for birth, it’s natural to form expectations.
 We imagine how it should go.
 We visualize the best-case scenario.
 We try to feel ready.
+But there’s a subtle shift that changes everything when we are able to move from expectation to anticipation.

 ~anticipation is open

 Anticipation is the energy of curiosity and readiness.
+It’s leaning toward something with wonder, saying:

 “I don’t know exactly how this will unfold, but I’m preparing my mind, body, and heart to meet it.”